colinyjchung/darkdragons/content/post/murdered-in-cold-blood.md

 ## Bounded by Rules

-At this point, I'd like to remind everyone, as Abed says in S5:E10 of Community,
+At this point, I'd like to remind everyone, as Abed says in S5:E10 of Community:

 >_"I don't owe you anything.
 I'm a dungeon master.
 I create a boundless world, and I **bind it by rules.** Too heavy for a bridge?
 It breaks.
 Get hit?
 Take damage.
 Spend an hour outside someone's front door, fighting over who gets to kill him?
 He leaves through the back."_

 **And in this case, _murder someone in cold blood in broad daylight?_ You get arrested and sentenced to death.**